awsdocs/aws-snowball-developer-guide/doc_source/mailing-storage.md

 ### AWS Snowball Pickups in Australia<a name="Australia-pickup"></a>

-In Australia, if you're shipping an AWS Snowball Edge device back to AWS, send an email to [snowball\-pickup@amazon\.com](mailto:snowball-pickup@amazon.com) with *Snowball Edge Pickup Request* in the subject line so we can schedule the pickup for you\.
+In Australia, if you're shipping an AWS Snowball Edge device back to AWS, send an email to [snowball\-pickup@amazon\.com](mailto:snowball-pickup@amazon.com) with **Snowball Edge Pickup Request** in the subject line so we can schedule the pickup for you\.
 In the body of the email, include the following information:
 + **Job ID** – The job ID associated with the AWS Snowball Edge device that you want returned to AWS\.
 + **AWS Account ID** – The ID for the AWS account that created the job\.
-+ **Postcode** – The postcode for the address where we originally shipped the AWS Snowball Edge device to you\.
 + **Earliest Pickup Time** \(your local time\) – The earliest time of day that you want the AWS Snowball Edge device picked up\.
 + **Latest Pickup Time** \(your local time\) – The latest time of day that you want the AWS Snowball Edge device picked up\.
-+ **Email Address** – The email address that you want the pickup request confirmation sent to\.
 + **Special Instructions** \(optional\) – Any special instructions for picking up the AWS Snowball Edge device\.

-Soon, you get a follow\-up email from UPS to the email address you specified with more information about your pending pickup, scheduled for the soonest available date\.
+Soon, you will get a follow\-up email from the Snowball team with more information about your pending pickup at the address your device was originally delivered to\.

+### AWS Snowball Pickups in India<a name="India-pickup"></a>

+In India, Blue Dart picks up the Snowball device\.
+When you are ready to return your Snowball device, turn it off and and prepare it for return shipping\.
+To schedule pickup, email [snowball\-pickup@amazon\.com](mailto:snowball-pickup@amazon.com) with **Snowball Pickup Request** in the subject line\.
+In the email, include the following information:
++ **Job ID** – The job ID associated with the Snowball that you want returned to AWS\.
++ **AWS Account ID** – The ID for the AWS account that created the job\.
++ **Earliest Pickup Time** \(your local time\) – The earliest time of day that you want the Snowball picked up\.
++ **Latest Pickup Time** \(your local time\) – The latest time of day that you want the Snowball picked up\.
++ **Special Instructions** \(optional\) – Any special instructions for picking up the Snowball, including contact details for coordinating pickup\.

+The Snowball team arranges the pickup with Blue Dart and sends you a confirmation email\.
+Blue Dart provides you with a paper shipping label and picks up the Snowball device\.

+**Important**
+When using a Snowball in India, remember to file all relevant tax paperwork with your state\.

 ### AWS Snowball Pickups in Japan<a name="Japan-pickup"></a>